patlar104/my_ai_assistant_python/README.md

 ## Features
 - Context-aware prompt augmentation that marks political/current-event queries as research-focused when applicable to reduce unnecessary refusals.
-- Built-in instruction to treat every response as if it were generated at `[Today's Date] [Current Time]`, keeping answers consistent for time-sensitive questions.
+- Built-in instruction injects the actual current date/time (and emphasizes it on time-sensitive prompts) so answers reference real-world context.
 - Simple Flask API (`/ask`) with streaming-like UI states and logging.
 - CLI helper (`assistant.py`) for quick connectivity tests.